KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MataChuan by Hcreak](https://github.com/Hcreak/MMM-MataChuan)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-MataChuan.js`: Replace it with `MagicMirror²`.

 ## [MMM-Mattermost by O5ten](https://github.com/O5ten/MMM-Mattermost)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Mattermost.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-max by mirko3000](https://github.com/mirko3000/MMM-max)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `.gitignore`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-max.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-MBTA by edward-shen](https://github.com/edward-shen/MMM-MBTA)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-MBTA.js`: Replace it with built-in fetch.

 ## [MMM-MD by AndreaGrandieri](https://github.com/AndreaGrandieri/MMM-MD)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-MD.js`: Replace it with built-in fetch.

 ## [MMM-Memo by schnibel](https://github.com/schnibel/MMM-Memo)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Memo.css`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-Memo.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.